How to Write a Book: The Ultimate Guide

 If you’re writing fiction, the “who” will typically come down to genre — “romance readers,” “fantasy readers,” “sci-fi readers,” etc. You’ll also consider age, i.e. if it’s a children's, young adult, or new adult novel.

 If you're writing non-fiction, it’s all about utility.
 Who will find the information in your book most useful?
 The exception here is memoir, in which case your readers may just be looking for entertainment.
-But if you’re writing a guide, an informative tell-all, or even a history, your target audience will be people who want to learn from you.
+But if you’re writing a guide, an informative tell-all, or even a historical book, your target audience will be people who want to learn from you.

 No matter your wheelhouse, it’s extremely helpful to come up with a proto-persona for the person who’ll be buying your book.
 This should represent your ideal customer and is key to reaching your target audience.
 Coming up with a hypothetical reader makes it much easier to specifically write to them, which will make them more inclined to buy your book.